 TorGuard and NordVPN have decent logging policies.
 In fact, both are very transparent about their service.

 Likewise, TorGuard claims to not collect or log any activity or connection data from its VPN or proxy services.

 Well, that’s until you factor in their respective jurisdictions.

 TorGuard is located in the United States, which is not a privacy-friendly jurisdiction.

 The US has mandatory data retention laws and is a core part of the 5 EYES, 9 EYES, and 14 EYES intelligence-sharing alliances.

 NordVPN, on the other hand, is based in Panama.
-Being a non-fourteen eye jurisdiction, Panama does not require any data storage.
+As I have already mentioned in my Surfshark vs NordVPN comparison, being a non-fourteen eye jurisdiction, Panama does not require any data storage.

 Global Server Coverage